✓ Updated April 2026

 When is the absolute best time to drive the Blue Ridge Parkway, and what should I expect?

-Are there any 'must-do' overlooks or hikes that aren't on every postcard?
+Are there any 'must-do' overlooks or hikes that aren't on every single map?

-Are there any local foods or drinks I should seek out while visiting?
+Are there any local foods or drinks I absolutely have to try while in the Blue Ridge region?

 What is the cheapest month to visit Blue Ridge Parkway, USA?